ESR-MBCL/MBCL/Environment/readme.md

 | White Mountain Heather | 30°C | [White_Mountain_Heather_Graph](./White_Heather/WhiteHeather_1_shaded_graph.html) | [White_Mountain_Heather_Table](./White_Heather/WhiteHeather_1_shaded_table.html) |
 | Bog Laurel | 35°C | [Bog_Laurel_Graph](./Bog_Laurel/Bog_Laurel_graph.html) | [Bog_Laurel_Table](./Bog_Laurel/Bog_Laurel_table.html) |
 | Stream Violet | 32°C | [Stream_Violet_Graph](./Stream_Violet/Stream_Violet_graph.html) | [Stream_Violet_Table](./Stream_Violet/Stream_Violet_table.html) |
+Table 1: Graphs and Tables representing how often threshold temperatures were reached from 2018-2023.

 The iButton data revealed temperature patterns throughout Schreiber’s Meadow, which we compared against the known temperature thresholds of the plants under study.
 By assessing how often temperatures exceeded or remained within the safe limits for each species, we gained insight into the potential impacts of rising temperatures on the local ecosystem.

 For example, some of the plants in the meadow may have been exposed to temperatures higher than what is typical for their growth cycle, especially during peak summer months.
 This can disrupt their natural processes, such as flowering and seed production, ultimately affecting their population size and distribution.

 ### Conclusion

+We found that Stream Violet and White Mountain Heather are closer to being at risk, while Bog Laurel and Heather are safer from changes.

 Understanding these temperature dynamics is crucial for anticipating the long-term effects of climate change on the ecosystems of Mount Baker.
 Our findings indicate that most of the plants are safe, as the temperature thresholds are rarely reached.
 However, it's important to emphasize that our data is limited to just five years.
 Continued monitoring and analysis are needed to track these changes over time and to inform conservation efforts aimed at protecting these vital habitats.